Accreditation and Outcomes

 - The program's five-year pass rate (98%) remains above the national pass rate (94%).

 - Data from the National Commission on Certification of Physician Assistants indicates that 98% of program alumni maintain active certification as a PA.

 Provide a wide range of clinical experiences to ensure that graduates have the broad patient exposure necessary to develop essential clinical skills.

 The average length of a PA program is 27 months.
-The PA program at Seton Hall is 33 months in length with 16 of those months devoted to clinical rotations.
+The PA program at Seton Hall is 33 months in length with 14 of those months devoted to standardized clinical experiences.

 - Seton Hall maintains affiliations with approximately 145 clinical sites for student placements.
 Sites range from urban clinics managing the health of underserved populations to suburban sites which work on a concierge care model.

 - On average, students log over 1000 patient encounters during their clinical rotations.